a-schaefers/themelios/README.md

 - Posix.
 My bash-fu is an ongoing work-in-progress.
 Anyone who can help in this area with pull-requests, I'd appreciate it!

 ## Try it in it a VM right now!
-- Fire up a virtual machine and test it for yourself using example configurations from this repo!

-Build a virtual machine based on the vm-config.sh file which will be found in hosts/vm-example:
+- From a NixOS LiveDisk VM, download the themelios script and execute:
 ```bash
 $ [root@nixos:~]# ./themelios vm-config.sh a-schaefers/themelios
 ```
+This builds a virtual machine based on the vm-config.sh file which will be found in hosts/vm-example of this repo.

 ## configuration.sh
 ```bash